 - If the wound bleeds a lot, call 911 for help and advice on what you should do next.

-The following steps provided can be found on the first aid certification course offered by American Health Care Academy.
-To sign up for one of their courses, you can check out this link and be ready to learn more about these first aid procedures thoroughly.
+The following steps provided can be found on the first aid certification course offered by the American Health Care Academy.
+Click here to get CPR first aid certified and be ready to learn more about these first aid procedures thoroughly!